What Is Zoom? Everything You Need to Know

 Some of the features included with Zoom aren’t completely necessary; they’re just fun.
 User background manipulation is one of those.

-While this feature is more about fun than functionality, your colleagues will appreciate not having to look at your dirty home office every time they address you in a virtual conference setting.
+While this feature is more about fun than functionality, your colleagues will appreciate not having to look at your dirty home office whenever they address you in a virtual conference setting.

 You’re doing your best to work from your home office.
 But you didn’t sleep well last night, you’ve been so busy working on your new project you forgot to comb your hair, and you’re stressed out of your mind because the kids are home and fighting with each other over the TV remote.
-All these things add up and you don’t look your best when it comes time to log into your next virtual team meetings.
+All these things add up and you don’t look your best when logging into your next virtual team meetings.
 What’s the right play here?

 9. Set Up Breakout Rooms

-If you work at a midsize to large organization with remote workers, you might enjoy Zoom’s breakout rooms feature.
-It will allow you to split your company-wide meeting into smaller virtual rooms so that individual teams can better collaborate and work more productively.
+If you work at a midsize to large organization with remote workers, you might enjoy the Zoom rooms feature.
+It will allow you to split your company-wide meeting into smaller virtual Zoom rooms so individual teams can better collaborate and work more productively in group meetings.

-This feature is also great for online conferences and training seminars.
-For example, you can host keynote speeches in the main Zoom meeting room, then split attendees up into different breakout rooms depending on the individual sessions they signed up for.
+The Zoom Rooms feature is also great for online conferences and training seminars.
+For example, you can host keynote speeches in the main Zoom meeting room and then split attendees into different breakout rooms depending on the individual sessions they signed up for.

 10. Keyboard Shortcuts

-Lastly, Zoom has a few keyboard shortcuts that will allow you to use its video conferencing software like a seasons pro.
+Lastly, Zoom has a few keyboard shortcuts allowing you to use its video conferencing software like a seasoned pro.
 Here are a few of our favorites:

-• Start a Meeting: Control + Control + V
+• Start a Zoom Meeting: Control + Control + V

 • Mute/Unmute Audio: Command + Shift + A (Mac) // Alt + A (Windows)